1ijack/BatchMajeek/README.md

 		lazyJson.bat lzj.json
 		myVariable=some kind of string or integer

+		set myVar
+		myVariable=some kind of string or integer

 	Usage: lazyJson.bat Summer\atLake\Jason.json  "SomeFile OuttaSpace.json"    fail3.json
 	TL;DR -- NEEDS to have a whitespace on BOTH sides of the colon and each key/value pair needs to be on a separate line
 	    Note: when returnVar is supplied, returns an array of all the json keys from the files